Rivalz-ai/ADCS-docs/MultipleInputV4.md

   "params": {"json object"},
 }
 ```
-`adapterID` is the id of the adapter that will be used to process the initial request.
+`adapterID` Identify which adapter should handle your request
-`params` is the parameters that will be used as inputs for every entity in the adapter.
+`params` is the parameters that will be used as inputs for entities in the adapter.

 # III.
+Adapter

-Node
+# 1. Node
-A Node is a processing unit within the ADCS system that represents either a provider, an adapter.
+Node is a processing unit within the ADCS system that represents either a provider, an adapter.
 A node should have these properties:

 - `id`: id of the node
-- `node_type`: nodeType of the node
+- `node_type`: Provider|Adapter
 - `input`: input of the node
 - `input_method`: input method of the node
 - `output`: output of the node